Kawai CA48 review: High Quality Kawai Digital Piano?

 The Kawai CA48 has a full 88-key keyboard.
 In the beginning stages of your piano-playing journey, it is really important to have access to a full keyboard.
 Although you probably won’t be using all 88 keys when you first start playing, practicing on a full keyboard will better prepare you for playing an acoustic piano.
 An 88-key acoustic piano might seem a little daunting if you start learning on a 61-key or 73-key digital piano.

-Below, please take a moment to view some of the best selling digital pianos available on Amazon (and see how they compare to the Kawai CA48, as well):
+Below, please take a moment to view some of the best selling digital pianos available online (and see how they compare to the Kawai CA48, as well):

 What Is the Kawai CA48’s Keyboard Like?

 Essentially, the Kawai CA48 is an 88 key weighted digital piano, but Kawai takes it a little further than that.
 The Kawai CA48 uses the brand’s Grand Feel Compact action to replicate the feel of an acoustic grand piano’s keyboard.

 An acoustic piano’s keys feel heavier in the piano’s low end than in its high end because of a variety of hammer weights, and the Kawai CA48’s keyboard imitates this feeling by using different hammer weights for each playing range.